Conference Agenda

 Katie Strand, Jen Kirk, Paul Daybell

-Utah State University, United States of America
+Utah State University, Logan, USA

 Fostering Information Literacy in Multicultural Classrooms: A Case Study from Athens